curityio/getting-started-authenticator/README.md

 ## Test a Browser-Based Flow using HTML Forms

 Follow the [OAuth tools website tutorial](https://curity.io/resources/learn/test-using-oauth-tools/) to enable a test setup.\
-Create an environment using the ngrok base URL, then add a code flow with the following details:
+Create an environment using the ngrok base URL, then configure a code flow with the following details:

 - Client ID: demo-web-client
 - Client Secret: Password1